Invasion of Algiers (1830): Capitulation of Algiers

 With the fortress out of the picture, the city was now at the mercy of the French invasion force.
 The French brought their artillery in the ruins of the fortress started exchanging fire with the Casbah of Algiers.

 A little after midday, an envoy of the Dey reached French lines and attempted to negotiate a French withdrawal in exchange for an official apology to the King of France and the repayment of French war expenditures by the Regency.
 The French refused, and a while later two delegates came to the French and negotiated an armistice until peace agreements could be reached.
 They also proposed to bring the head of the Dey to the French, which the French declined.
 De Bourmont told them that France wanted the city, its fleet, the Regency's treasury and the departure of Turks from the city and promised to spare the inhabitants houses from pillaging if these terms were accepted.
 Hussein Dey would also be allowed to bring his personal wealth with him in exile.
 The two delegates left and came back on the next day at about 11:00 am, and told the French that the Dey agreed to their terms.

 French troops entered the city on July 5 at 12:00.

 A few days later, Hussein Dey and his family embarked on a frigate and departed for Naples.

+An ancillary benefit to the invasion was the pillaging of the substantial Algiers’ treasury.
+One month after the city’s capture 43 million Francs worth of gold and silver were shipped to France.
+This amount did not include what was used by the army officially to issue pay and buy local supplies nor did it include large sums that made their way into private pockets an activity that generated scandal back in France at the personal enrichment of senior officers involved in the invasion.